Reynolds Number

 Online Reynolds Calculator

-The calculator below can be used if the density and the absolute (dynamic) viscosity of a fluid is known.
-The calculator is valid for incompressible flow - flow with fluids or gases without compression - as typical for air flow in HVAC systems or similar.
+This calculator can be used if density and absolute (dynamic) viscosity of the fluid is known.
+The calculator is valid for incompressible flow - flow with fluids or gases without compression - as typical for air flows in HVAC systems or similar.
+The calculator is generic and can be used for metric and imperial units as long as the use of units are consistent.

 Density - ρ - (kg/m3, lbm/ft3)